 Senior Computational Biologist, 10x Genomics

 DNA and RNA extraction is the first step for many downstream analyses.
 Efficient, clean nucleic isolation is crucial.
 Our goal is to offer high-quality nucleic acid purification solutions to help you improve your workflows for clinical, basic research and biotechnology for cancer ...See more See less

 QIAGEN N.V., a Netherlands holding company, is the leading global provider of Sample & Assay Technologies that are used to transform biological materials into valuable molecular information.
 Sample technologies are used to isolate and process DNA, RNA and proteins from biological ...See more See less

-Thermo Fisher Scientific is the world leader in serving science.
-Our mission is to enable our customers to make the world healthier, cleaner, and safer.
-We serve life science researchers from academic institutions and pharmaceutical industry, providing an unmatched combination of ...See more See less
+Thermo Fisher Scientific Inc. (NYSE: TMO) is the world leader in serving science, with annual revenue of over $40 billion.
+Our Mission is to enable our customers to make the world healthier, cleaner and safer.
+Whether our customers are accelerating life sciences research, solving ...See more See less

 GENEWIZ, a Brooks Life Sciences Company, is a global leader in genomics services enabling research scientists in pharmaceutical, biotechnology, agriculture, environmental and clean energy, academic, and government institutions to advance their discoveries.
 Customers rely on ...See more See less